Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 - If you’re teaching students with shoulder problems, have them keep their raised arms parallel (or slightly wider than parallel) to each other, rather than bring the palms together.
 Alternately, they may want to keep their hands on their hips.

-Variation: Warrior 1 with a shorter stance
+Warrior I with a shorter stance

 Take a shorter stance so your feet are closer.
 You can still keep your feet hip-distance apart for balance.
 This will keep you more upright.
 Make sure your front knee is either directly above your ankle or behind it (not in front of it).
 If this position is not comfortable or possible for your back foot, try tucking your toes under and lifting your heel as you would in High Lunge.